2i2c-org/team-compass/operations/workflow.md

 ### Structure of an initiative

-Initiatives should provide enough context for anyone to understand its importance and outcomes or measures for completion.
+Initiatives should provide enough context for anyone to understand its importance and outcomes, and prioritize it against our other initiatives.
-It should provide enough information that our team can prioritize the initiative in our [](#initiatives:meetings).
 They should also provide a *single point of access* for visibility into any related epics, tasks, and subtasks.

 Here's the minimal information that must be in an initiative in order to be Ready to Work.